IamAdamm/Weight-Tracker/README.md

 Overview

 The Weight Tracker App is a web application designed to help users track their weight loss or gain progress over time.
-It provides features such as setting goals, recording daily weigh-ins, calculating progress, and monitoring caloric intake limits
+It provides features such as setting goals, recording daily weigh-ins, calculating progress, and monitoring caloric intake limits.

 Features